-While the males show striking colors with long fins and tail, female look quite different.
+While the males show striking colors with long fins and tails, females look quite different.

-This is another very common variation of tail type which is widely available.
+This is another very common variation of the tail type which is widely available.

 The male of this variation has a long, flowing downwards swooping tail.
-It comes in many different colors variations and the overall appearance is quite remarkable.
+It comes in many different color variations and the overall appearance is quite remarkable.